RogerA11/Streamlit-Movie-Recommendation-System/README.md

 In today’s technology driven world, recommender systems are socially and economically critical to ensure that individuals can make optimised choices surrounding the content they engage with on a daily basis.
 One application where this is especially true is movie recommendations; where intelligent algorithms can help viewers find great titles from tens of thousands of options.

-With this context, EDSA is challenging you to construct a recommendation algorithm based on content or collaborative filtering, capable of accurately predicting how a user will rate a movie they have not yet viewed, based on their historical preferences.
+In this scenario, a recommendation algorithm based on content or collaborative filtering that is capable of properly predicting a movie that a consumer will enjoy based on their historical preferences is critical..

-Providing an accurate and robust solution to this challenge has immense economic potential, with users of the system being personalised recommendations - generating platform affinity for the streaming services which best facilitates their audience's viewing.
+Providing an accurate and robust solutions to this challenge has immense economic potential, with consumers of the system being personalised recommendations - generating platform affinity for the streaming services which best facilitates their audience's viewing.
 See figure below adapted from [Kaggle](https://www.kaggle.com/competitions/edsa-movie-recommendation-2022/overview).
 ![Recommender Systems](https://static.observableusercontent.com/files/80ae6cf8ccb082c09784430b22545e429c1b31cf547e492da71a91b33d68448c1dbaf0c3a1693eab7bc44a148facfc95e78acd017053b69b80d9d3bc9cbcc38b)

 ## Usage Instructions